 With that being said, it’s important to weigh up both the pros and the cons (yes, there are some cons) so you can determine whether or not it’s the right strategy for your business.

 A white-label product is a product that is manufactured by one company and sold to another company that rebrands it and sells it to their customers.
-It’s a sourcing hack from way back.
+It’s a sourcing strategy that has been around for decades.

-White label products allow you to skip the lengthy and costly product development phase and get a product to market, fast.
-It’s a window of opportunity that allows the small players to carve out a piece of the pie, without the usual risks and costs.
+White label products allow you to skip the lengthy and costly product development phase and get a product to market fast.
+It’s a window of opportunity that allows smaller players to carve out a piece of the pie without the usual risks and costs.

 What is the most enticing thing about a white label product for a small business?
 The low cost.

 Developing a product from scratch is time-consuming and expensive.
-With White labeling there is no need to dream up the next hot consumer product, develop a prototype, and go through the lengthy and expensive manufacturing process.
-Your white label manufacturer knows exactly how to make the item you want, and will often have stock waiting to be ordered.
+With white labelling there is no need to dream up the next hot consumer product, develop a prototype, and go through the lengthy and expensive manufacturing process.
+Your white label manufacturer knows exactly how to make the item you want, and will often have stock ready to order.

-You could jump on Alibaba right now, place an order for handmade bamboo sunglasses, and launch your own sunglass brand before the end of the month.
+You could source a product on Alibaba today and launch your own brand before the end of the month.
 (Perhaps read the ‘cons’ section of this post before you place your order though).
-You might have ambitions to eventually launch a fully unique, custom-designed pair of sunglasses, but in the meantime, white label products can help you dip your toes.
+You might have ambitions to eventually launch a fully unique, custom-designed product, but in the meantime, white label products can help you get started.

-Important side note: Developing a product from scratch is awesome!
-And, we certainly don’t want to discourage anyone from doing it.
-In fact, we have worked with many clients that have done just that.
+Important side note: Developing a product from scratch is a great approach too!
+We’ve worked with many clients who have done exactly that.
 Need help bringing your big idea to life?
-Book a FREE CONSULTATION today.
+Book a free consultation today.

-Establishing whether or not there is a market for the product you want to sell is an important step in any entrepreneur’s journey (leaving aside those geniuses that develop products we didn’t even know we needed).
+Establishing whether or not there is a market for the product you want to sell is an important step in any entrepreneur’s journey.

 White label products usually exist because there is a market for them.